A geometric realization of Catalan functions: Preliminaries

 \section{Preliminaries}

-We work over the field $\C$ of complex numbers.
-A variety means a separated (integral) normal scheme of finite type over $\C$, and we may not distinguish a variety $\sX$ with its set of $\C$-valued points $\sX ( \C )$ (whenever the meaning is clear from the context).
-In particular, the algebraic groups $\Gm$ and $\Ga$ are the multiplicative group $\C^{\times}$ and the additive group $\C$, respectively.
+Throughout the main body of this paper, we work over the field $\C$ of complex numbers.
+A \emph{variety} means a separated, integral, normal scheme of finite type over~$\C$.
+When the topology and scheme structure are clear from context, we often identify a variety $\sX$ with its set of $\C$-points, denoted $\sX(\C)$.
+In particular, we write $\Gm$ and $\Ga$ for the multiplicative group~$\C^\times$ and the additive group~$\C$, respectively.